French conductor and violinist (b. 23 July 1838 in Bordeaux; d. 28 March 1910 in Paris), born Judas Colonna.

 Correspondence with Tchaikovsky

-15 letters from Tchaikovsky to Édouard Colonne have survived, dating from 1876 to 1892, of which the ones highlighted in bold are now available in English translations on this site:
+15 letters from Tchaikovsky to Édouard Colonne have survived, dating from 1876 to 1892, of which the ones highlighted in bold have been translated into English on this website:

 - Letter 528a – 25 December 1876/6 January 1877, from Moscow

 - Letter 534a –11/23 January 1877, from Moscow

 - Letter 1122 – 25 February/9 March 1879, from Paris